debabratamishra/debabratamishra/README.md

 ### Hi there 👋
 - 🌱 I studied MS in Artificial Intelligence at Monash University, Australia
 - 🤔 Research : AI in Healthcare
-- 🔭 Work : I'm working on application of foundation models in audiology
+- 🔭 Work : Exploring how core reinforcement learning approaches and foundation models can be used in healthcare.
-- 😄 Hobbies : Software and Nature lover
+- 😄 Hobbies : Nature lover
 - 📫 Websites : [Hello World 🌎](https://debabratamishra.github.io/)
 <!--
 **debabratamishra/debabratamishra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.